17 Rip-Offs at the Dollar Store

 That windshield wiper fluid may have a $1 price tag, but it’s better to pay a little extra for the name-brand version.
 Dollar store fluid may not have the same ingredients and may not work as well at clearing ice in colder climates.

 While the dollar store may be a great place to stock up on disposable forks for a picnic, avoid the plastic kitchen serving and cooking utensils because they may be made from cheap plastic and contain unhealthy chemicals.
-Instead, pay a little more for stainless steel versions.
+Pay a little more for stainless steel versions instead.